Now on Mac App Store

 We've got you.

-Common questions about reducing eye strain, eye fatigue, and improving sleep with Blumio.
+Common questions about screen comfort, filtering behavior, permissions, privacy, and daily use with Blumio.
+For a full search-friendly FAQ, visit the Blumio FAQ.
 If you don't find what you need, drop us an email.

 How is Blumio different from Night Shift?